 If you’d like assistance navigating these options, feel free to reach out to us for help.
-Should you exhaust your options and come to the decision that you would like to rehome your pet with us, we welcome you to call us ahead of time so we can discuss your situation with you and go over our admissions protocol.
+Should you exhaust your options and decide that you would like to rehome your pet with us, we welcome you to contact us to discuss your situation with you and go over our admissions protocol.

-Our compassionate staff at the front desk are able to help you with a surrender intake every step of the way.
-We ask that you bring any medical records, special food, and even a favorite toy or blanket to help make your pet’s transition to the shelter easier.
+Our compassionate staff at the front desk can help you with a surrender intake every step of the way.
+We ask that you bring any medical records, special food, and a favorite toy or blanket to help make your pet’s transition to the shelter easier.
 We do additionally request a $25 donation towards your pet’s care while they are seeking shelter with us.

-We do not euthanize animals because they have been with us too long, or if we have too many.
+We do not euthanize animals because they have been with us too long or if we have too many.
 We will not euthanize healthy, adoptable animals to make room for new intakes.
-We only consider euthanasia as an option if an animal is unpredictable and could be threat to people, other animals, or themselves in a home environment.
+We only consider euthanasia as an option if an animal is unpredictable and could be a threat to people, other animals, or themselves in a home environment.

-- Call ahead
+- Call Ahead

 - $25 donation

 - Driver’s License/Photo ID

-- Complete personality profile
+- Complete Personality Profile